halflumi/rust-advertisement/Ownership in Rust.md

   |                    -- mutable borrow later used here
 ```

-These restrictions are casted to prevent *data races*.
-More interestingly, following code won't compile as well:
+One of the reasons these restrictions are cast is to prevent *data races*.
+More interestingly, the following code won't compile as well:

 ```rust
 {